openbmc/openbmc-test-automation/CONTRIBUTING.md

                 ```
             -   If your variable is to contain the path to a directory, use a
                 suffix of _dir_path.
 Bear in mind that a dir path can be
-                relative or absolute so that should not be a consideration in
+                relative or absolute, so that should not be a consideration in
                 whether to use _dir_path.

                 Examples: